 Physical appearance of wolves

-Wolves in the intermountain west usually weigh between 60 to 120 pounds (27-54 kg) with males tending toward the higher end of the spectrum.
+Gray wolves in the western US usually weigh between 60 to 120 pounds (27-54 kg) with adult males taking up the higher end of the spectrum.
 They stand 27 to 33 inches (68-84 cm) in height at the shoulders and measure 60 to 72 inches (152-183 cm) in length.
 A wolf’s tail is long and bushy and usually carried down or straight out, but never curled.
+Despite their large stature, gray wolves and other wild canids are typically very lean animals and carry very little body fat, Biologists who have handled and weighed more than 250 wolves over the last 25 years throughout Montana, Idaho, Wyoming, Washington and Oregon report that few wolves weigh more than 120 pounds (54 kg) and the largest wolf they handled was a male who weighed 144 pounds (65 kg).
+The largest breeds of domestic dogs are reported to weigh more than 180 pounds (91 kg).

 A wolf’s coat consists of a dense layer of soft, fine fur topped by long guard hairs, which give the coat its color.
 The color of the coat ranges from white to black shades of brown and gray.
 In the subarctic and boreal forest regions black and gray are common, while in the arctic, white and light-colored waives predominate.
 In the South, Gray phases prevail.
 The wolves in northwestern Montana are predominantly gray or black.